Clarence King: Early career

 They returned to San Francisco in the spring.
 King returned to Yosemite in the summer of 1866 to make more field notes for Whitney.
 When King heard of the death of his stepfather, he and Gardiner resigned from the Whitney survey and once again sailed to New York.

-They had been developing a plan for an independent survey of the Great Basin region for some time and, in late 1866, King went to Washington to secure funding from Congress for such a survey.
+King and Gardiner had been developing a plan for an independent survey of the Great Basin region for some time and, in late 1866, King went to Washington to secure funding from Congress for such a survey.

 He was elected to the American Philosophical Society in 1871.

 Fortieth Parallel Survey and diamond hoax discovery

 King made a persuasive argument for how his research would help develop the West.
 He received federal funding and was named U.S. Geologist of the Geological Exploration of the Fortieth Parallel, commonly known as the Fortieth Parallel Survey, in 1867.
-He persuaded Gardiner to be his second in command and they assembled a team that included, among others, Samuel Franklin Emmons, Arnold Hague, A. D. Wilson, the photographer Timothy H. O'Sullivan and guest artist Gilbert Munger.
+He persuaded Gardiner to be his second in command and they assembled a team that included, among others, Samuel Franklin Emmons, Arnold Hague, A. D. Wilson, the photographer Timothy H. O'Sullivan, James D. Hauge, and guest artist Gilbert Munger.

 Over the next six years, King and his team explored areas from eastern California to Wyoming.
 During that time he also published his famous Mountaineering in the Sierra Nevada (1872).

-While King was finishing the 40th Parallel Survey, the western US was abuzz with news of a secret diamond deposit.
-King and some of his crew tracked down the secret location in northwest Colorado and exposed it as a fraud, now known as the Diamond hoax of 1872.
+While King was finishing the Fortieth Parallel Survey, the western U.S. was abuzz with news of a secret diamond deposit.
+King and some of his crew tracked down the secret location in northwest Colorado and exposed it as a fraud, now known as the diamond hoax of 1872.
 He became an international celebrity through exposing the hoax.

 In 1878, King published Systematic Geology, numbered Volume 1 of the Report of the Geological Exploration of the Fortieth Parallel, although it appeared later than all but one of the other seven volumes.
 In this work he narrated the geological history of the West as a mixture of uniformitarianism and catastrophism.
 This book was well received at the time and has been called "one of the great scientific works of the late nineteenth century".

 In 1879, the US Congress consolidated the number of geological surveys exploring the American West and created the United States Geological Survey.
 King was chosen as its first director.
 He took the position with the understanding that it would be temporary and he resigned after twenty months, having overseen the organization of the new agency with an emphasis on mining geology.
 James Garfield named John Wesley Powell as his successor.

 During the remaining years of his life, King withdrew from the scientific community and attempted to profit from his knowledge of mining geology, but the mining ventures he was involved in were not successful enough to support his expensive tastes in art collecting, travel and elegant living, and he went heavily into debt.
 He had a busy social life, with close friendships including Henry Brooks Adams and John Hay, who admired him tremendously.
 But he suffered from physical ailments and depression.